 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Urban and Regional Planning

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Urban and Regional Planning in Nigeria polytechnics.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Urban and Regional Planning must include:
+The required WAEC subject combination (O level requirement) for Urban and Regional Planning must include:

 Mathematics, Geography and three other subjects from: English Language, Economics/Commerce, Fine Art/Technical Drawing, Further Mathematics, Chemistry, Physics, Biology/Agricultural Science, History/Government Business Methods/Bookkeeping and Principles of Accounting One of the three subjects must be a basic science subject.
 At least a credit pass in English Language is compulsory.

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any polytechnics in Lagos State, Yoruba Language is compulsory for Urban and Regional Planning.
 So now that you know the compulsory O level subject requirement to study Urban and Regional Planning, let also look at JAMB UTME and Direct requirements.